gdanezis/PET-Exercises/Lab01Basics/README.md

 - It is necessary to use a secure hash function to hash an input before signing or verifying it (self study: why is that?).
 Luckily, the hashlib Python library provides a number of secure hash functions, and a number of insecure ones (Question: which is which?).

-## TASK 5 â€“ Diffie-Hellman Key Exchange and Derivation
+## TASK 5 -- Diffie-Hellman Key Exchange and Derivation
 > - use Bob's public key to derive a shared key.
 > - Use Bob's public key to encrypt a message.
 > - Use Bob's private key to decrypt the message.